ms/buildtogether.tech/src/research.md

 ought to be two humps in the grade distribution.
 There isn't, but if people believe some people are "just better" at coding, they're more likely to *see* two humps.
 These beliefs matter because they are a self-fulfilling prophecy
-<cite>Brophy1983</cite>: if a teacher believes that student A is more likely to
-succeed than student B, they will give student A more attention, which *makes* them more likely to succeed, which confirms the teacher's bias.
+[% b Brophy1983 %]: if a teacher believes that student A is more likely to succeed than student B, they will give student A more attention, which *makes* them more likely to succeed, which confirms the teacher's bias.